Tiancheng-Luo/Memo/Formal Specs.md

 $P \approx 1-(\ln {100} - \ln{50}) = 1 - ln {2} \approx 0.306$
 $\frac{k!}{100!(100-k)!}$

-Solution: The order of a permutation is the least common multiple of the lengths of the disjoint cycles in its cycle decomposition
+**Solution: The order of a permutation is the least common multiple of the lengths of the disjoint cycles in its cycle decomposition**
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMDMyODI5MCwtMTMxOTgzMTA4NSwtMT
+eyJoaXN0b3J5IjpbMTQ3NjUyODU0NiwtMTMxOTgzMTA4NSwtMT
 czMzEwNzI0OSwtNTIzNDI1MjI1LC0xNTA0NzY5MTQ3LDk5Njg5
 MTc4NF19
 -->